bpbond/R-data-picarro/R-data-picarro.md

 Things you should know: basics
 ========================================================

-This workshop assumes you understand the basics of using R:
+This workshop assumes you understand a few basics of R:

 - What R is
 - How to start and quit it